carpentries/instructor-training/episodes/14-live.md

 Some instructors use printouts of the lesson material during teaching.
 Others use a second device (tablet or laptop) when teaching, on which they can view their notes and the Etherpad session.
 This seems to be more reliable than displaying one virtual desktop while flipping back and forth to another.
 8. **Leave no learner behind.** Use sticky notes, see below, to gauge learners' progress and understanding.
 9. **Embrace mistakes.** No matter how well prepared you are, you will make mistakes.
 This is OK!
 Use these opportunities to do [error framing]({{ page.root }}{% link _episodes/09-mindset.md %}#errors-are-essential-to-learning) and to help your learners learn the art of troubleshooting.
-10. **Have fun!** It's OK to use humor and improvisation to liven up the workshop.
+10. **Have fun!** It is OK to use humor and improvisation to liven up the workshop.
 This becomes easier when you are more familiar with the material, and more relaxed.
 Start small, even just saying 'that was fun' after something worked well is a good start.

 ## Sticky Notes
 Give each learner two sticky notes of different colours, e.g., yellow and blue.